manybabies/manybabies.github.io/about.md

 ***

 <!-- data from code of conduct -->
-**ManyBabies** collaborators come from [6-continent, 30+ nations](https://rodrigodalben.shinyapps.io/shiny_mb_map/).
+**ManyBabies** collaborators come from [6 continents, 30+ nations](https://rodrigodalben.shinyapps.io/shiny_mb_map/).
 They can serve as:
-* *Governing board members*: Responsible for governance decisions, including decisions about funding, new projects, and other project-wide concerns.
+* *Governing board members*: Responsible for governance decisions, including decisions about funding, new projects, and other project-wide concerns
-* *Project Leads*: Coordinates all aspects of a study (e.g., setting up work groups, guidelines) and ensures that all aspects adhere to the **MB** code of conduct;
+* *Project Leads*: Coordinates all aspects of a study (e.g., setting up work groups, guidelines) and ensures that all aspects adhere to the **MB** code of conduct
-* *Data Contributors*: Collect data following an experimental protocol;
+* *Data Contributors*: Collect data following an experimental protocol
-* *Project Contributors*: Create stimuli, protocols, analysis code, and any other relevant tasks.
+* *Project Contributors*: Create stimuli, protocols, analysis code, and any other relevant tasks

 Check the detailed description of [roles and responsabilities of each collaborator type](https://docs.google.com/document/d/1UYSevbWnBQwd_eaBe1oKkOBX-8sMsBfiPz2kwNp7Ttc/export?format=pdf), [authorship guidelines]({{site.baseurl}}/authorship/), [derived presentations]({{site.baseurl}}/derived_presentations/), and [get involved]({{site.baseurl}}/get_involved/).